310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Horro…!?
+Horr—…!?
 Huh!?
-Why are you…!?
+Why're you…!?
 It isn’t the season for ghost stories anymore[^2], and if you watch horror movies now, you won’t be able to sleep!

 Besides, uh, there’s no TV in the dojo!
-So you can’t watch a movie, right?
+So you can’t watch a movie, right!?
 {% endbubble %}

 {% bubble Midori %}